 - Three references: one college professor, one from an occupational therapy practitioner involved in the volunteer/work experience, and one from the supervisor or staff of a volunteer or work experience.
 These letters must be submitted through OTCAS

 - Required prerequisite courses.
 Applicants must have 3 of the 5 prerequisite courses completed prior to application.
-And, at least one of those courses must be human anatomy with lab or physiology, animal or human with lab.
-Prerequisite courses must be completed satisfactorily before you may enroll in the program.
+And, at least one of those courses must be human anatomy with lab or physiology (animal or human) with lab or anatomy & physiology I with lab.

 - GRE scores are required and must be submitted directly to Chatham University.
 Our school code is 2081.
 There is no department code for Chatham.

 - Human Anatomy with lab (one term).
-If taking anatomy with physiology, both Anatomy and Physiology I and Anatomy and Physiology II are necessary to fulfill this requirement.
+If taking anatomy with physiology, both Anatomy and Physiology I with lab and Anatomy and Physiology II with lab are necessary to fulfill this requirement.

-- Physiology, animal or human with lab (one term).
-If taking physiology with anatomy, both Anatomy and Physiology I and Anatomy and Physiology II are necessary to fulfill this requirement.
+- Physiology (animal or human) with lab (one term).
+If taking physiology with anatomy, both Anatomy and Physiology I with lab and Anatomy and Physiology II with lab are necessary to fulfill this requirement.

 - Abnormal Psychology (one term).
 General or developmental psychology is not acceptable.